-“I don’t know for sure, but I’m sure that Father will pay at least a hundred gold pieces per rescuer,” Senisalma stated, a slight quaver to the words.
+“I don’t know for sure, but I’m sure that Father will pay at least a hundred gold pieces per rescuer,” Senisalma stated with a slight quaver to the words.

-Aeryn heard the insecurity in the young woman’s voice as she finished scrubbing the leather breast piece.
-She buckled it over her tattered tunic and carefully made her way toward the others.
+Aeryn heard the young woman’s insecurity as she finished scrubbing the leather breast piece.
+Buckling it over her tattered tunic, she carefully made her way toward the others.
 The wet leather didn’t provide much warmth, but it did help cut the wind.

 “I think someone should try to get up on deck,” said Senisalma through chattering teeth, “we need to find more clothes, or we’ll freeze to death.”

 The survivors went back into the remains of the smashed hull and gathered on the steep stairs near the trap door leading to the main deck.
-Natsu was heaving on the door trying to get it to open, to no avail.
-Aeryn joined him, and Denaryus added her strength as they pushed as hard as they could on the door.
-It didn’t budge.
+Natsu was heaving on the door, trying to get it to open, to no avail.
+Aeryn joined him, and Denaryus added her strength as they pushed as hard as possible on the door.
+It wouldn’t budge.

 “I’ll climb up the side and see what’s blocking the door,” said Evie, and before anyone could stop her, the elfling ran toward the bow and scrambled up the side of the hull.
-A moment later, she tumbled down the keel and rolled to a stop several feet from the hole.
+She tumbled down the keel and rolled to a stop several feet from the hole.